Trump vs. DeSantis: A simmering rivalry bursts into view

 The question is whether the insults will land differently when it comes to DeSantis.
 Among many of Trump’s most loyal backers, DeSantis is seen as a member of the same team.
 In interviews over the last year at Trump’s rallies and other conservative gatherings, Trump supporters often said they see DeSantis as Trump’s natural successor.
 Many voiced disbelief that the two men would ever run against each other because they seem so closely aligned.

-DeSantis’ allies expect him to make a presidential announcement after the state legislative session, which ends in May.
+DeSantis’ allies expect the governor to make a presidential announcement after the state legislative session, which ends in May.
 Until then, they expect him to focus on governing and avoid engaging directly with Trump, as he has done this week.

 “If you want to run for president, you’ve got to take your shot when it presents itself,” said Matt Caldwell, a vocal DeSantis ally in Florida.

-DeSantis won reelection by a nearly 20-point margin, including in many longtime Democratic strongholds.
+DeSantis won reelection by a nearly 20-point margin, performing well even in many longtime Democratic strongholds.
 That victory, his supporters say, demonstrates the extent of his political appeal beyond the GOP’s hardcore base, which stands in contrast with Trump.
-Caldwell noted that DeSantis’ coalition included Latinos and suburban voters, voting blocs that Trump alienated.
+Caldwell noted that DeSantis’ coalition included Latinos and suburban voters, voting blocs that Trump has largely alienated.

 “The coalitions he’s built, the bridges he’s built, the voting groups that never touched a Republican before have now embraced Republicans and Republicanism in the form of the DeSantis administration,” said Brian Ballard, a longtime Florida lobbyist who served as DeSantis’ inaugural chairman and also raised millions for Trump.
 “He is certainly a leader and someone that I think has demonstrated the type of coalition building that we need to win back the White House.”